 According to data from the Florida Department of Highway Safety and Motor Vehicles (DHSMV), almost 200 crashes occurred in 2016 due to texting.
 These accidents caused incapacitating injuries and even death for victims.

 According to the Miami Herald, Florida drivers are the second-worst in the United States—ahead only of Louisiana—when it comes to distracted driving.
-This statistic is due in large part to the fact that Florida regards texting and driving as a secondary offense.
+This statistic is largely due to the fact that Florida regards texting and driving as a secondary offense.
 In other words, police officers cannot pull drivers over for texting and driving.
-They can only ticket drivers for this offense if they were also breaking another traffic-related law.
+They can only ticket drivers for this offense if they also broke another traffic-related law.

 Can Law Enforcement Obtain Cell Phone Records for Someone Who Texted Behind the Wheel?

-Florida law enforcement officials can obtain the cellular telephone records of any person involved in a car accident that resulted in in injuries or property damage.
-That means if you sustained injuries or damage to your vehicle in your wreck with a distracted driver, we can obtain their cell phone records to verify whether they were texting while driving.
+Florida law enforcement officials can obtain the cellular telephone records of any person involved in a car accident resulting in injuries or property damage.
+If you sustained injuries or damage to your vehicle in your wreck with a distracted driver, we can obtain their cell phone records to verify whether they were texting while driving.
 This can help us establish their liability for your damages.

 What Are My Rights If a Distracted Driver Caused a Wreck?